Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 3. How To Make This Fluffernutter Cookies Recipe

 These fluffernutter cookies are the perfect treat for fans of fluffernutter sandwiches.
-The cookies are soft, fluffy, and loaded with creamy peanut butter and marshmallow goodness, but we warn you that they’re highly addictive, so you might want to make a double batch!
+This cookie recipe yields treats that are soft, fluffy, and loaded with creamy peanut butter and marshmallow goodness.

 overhead shot of Fluffernutter Cookies on a plate